vtortega/Algorithms/README.md

 # Algorithms
-Bundle of some of algorithms I made through time.
+Bundle of some cool algorithms implementations.

 See each folder for its respective description and code.